 We have a history of net losses.
-Our net losses are principally attributable to insufficient revenue to cover the combination of operating costs and interest costs we incur because of our debt and depreciation expenses that we incur resulting from the capital investments we have made and continue to make in our cable properties.
+Our net losses are principally attributable to insufficient revenue to cover the combination of operating costs and interest costs we incur because of our high level of debt and depreciation expenses that we incur resulting from the capital investments we have made and continue to make in our cable properties.
 We expect that these expenses will remain significant, and we therefore expect to continue to report net losses for the foreseeable future.
+We had net losses of \$754 million and \$657 million for the six months ended June 30, 2006 and 2005, respectively.